skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 humans and tormented them for years before allowing them to die.
 He invented many new spells and potions to aid him in extending the lives of his victims and intensifying their agony.
-So it was that each generation of Grave Walkers was more fearsome than the one before.
+So it was that each generation of grave walkers was more fearsome than the one before.

 He took all of the people of the north and brought them south as slaves.
 The men were sent to work in the mines, while the women were